hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Nodes create events.
 Each event in the hashgraph has a _creator_.
 The creator is the node that created the event.
 Each event also has a _birth round_.
 This is the most recent round number known by the creator at the time it created the event.
-When a node creates an event, it fills that event with the transactions it knows about.
+When a node creates an event, it fills that event with some, or all, of the transactions it knows about.
 Each creator creates a single event at a time, with some interval between event creations (say, every 50ms), and some maximum network-wide configuration for the number of events per second per creator.
-Each event will have as a "self-parent" the previous event created by that creator, and one or more "other parent" events created by other creators.
+Each event will have as a "self-parent" the previous event created by that creator, assuming the creator remembers its previous event, and that event isn't ancient.
+Each event will additionally have one or more "other parent" events created by other creators, apart from the edge cases of network genesis and single node networks, where there may be zero other parents.

 Any given node has a system clock, and this clock provides the node with the current _wall clock time_.
 This is the current "real" time, as the node understands it.
 Since we cannot trust the clock of any particular node, we cannot trust